• Skip to primary navigation

 Ingredients

-Spices.
-To make our vegan chili sin carne we use cumin and sweet paprika.
-If you like spicy food, feel free to change the sweet paprika for smoked paprika.
+Spice mix.
+To make our Vegan Pumpkin Chili, we use cumin, oregano, sweet paprika, black pepper, and salt.
+If you enjoy spicy food, feel free to substitute sweet paprika with smoked paprika.
 We use sweet paprika so the whole family can enjoy the meal.

 Onion and Garlic.
 As in most of our recipes, onion and garlic are the base of the dish.

-1. Heat some oil in a pan and add finely chopped onion.
-When it starts to soften add pressed or finely chopped garlic, cumin, sweet paprika and chopped red pepper.
-Stir and leave cooking for 3-4 minutes.
+Leave the soy mince soaking in hot water or stock for a few minutes, until it softens.
+Heat some olive oil in a pan and add finely chopped onion.
+When it starts to soften, add pressed or finely chopped garlic, cumin, sweet paprika, and tomato paste.
+Stir and leave cooking for 5-6 minutes.

 • Freshly Chopped Cilantro